-In addition, I track my gut microbiome to ensure that I’ve got ample amounts of short-chain fatty acid producing bacteria, which as I’ve written about on my blog may play a role in extending lifespan.
+In addition, I track my gut microbiome to ensure that I’ve got ample amounts of short-chain fatty acid-producing bacteria, which, as I’ve written about on my blog, may play a role in extending lifespan.

-There are many biomarkers one can measure, but what practical and cost-effective ones would you suggest people use to help them maintain optimal health at home without breaking the bank?
+There are many biomarkers that one can measure, but what practical and cost-effective ones would you suggest people use to help them maintain optimal health at home without breaking the bank?

-In addition, these most of these markers are modifiable by diet, so it’s possible to have the circulating biomarker levels of a healthy 20 year old, even if your chronological age is much older.
+In addition, most of these markers are modifiable by diet, so it’s possible to have the circulating biomarker levels of a healthy 20 year old, even if your chronological age is much older.
 Are you really 40 years old if your circulating biomarkers are that of someone much younger?
 In terms of cost, it’s commercially available for ~$35.
 Similarly, the gut microbiome can be purchased for $89, and the dietary tracking app is free online.

 Eventually, full genome sequencing (unlike the SNP-based approach that many companies currently use) will be an important piece in the quest for optimal health.
-However, it is currently cost prohibitive ~$1000, per genome.
+However, it is currently cost prohibitive at ~$1000 per genome.
 Moreover, large epidemiological (epi) studies need to be performed to adequately assess genomic risk, and these are only recently being conducted.

 Plus, will the epi genomic data match your own?
 Can actionable epi genomic data be scaled down to the individual?
 Once these issues are worked out-and it may be in the order of decades to get there, the full, sequenced genome will be a very important part in the ‘omic-based approach to health.

-Do you use supplements and if so what is in your stack?
+Do you use supplements and, if so, what is in your stack?

 Do you subscribe to the idea that a particular diet such as vegetarianism or veganism is superior, or that people should eat a diet optimized for them?

 It all comes down to what the individual’s biomarkers look like.
 Maybe you like eating a meat-heavy diet, but what do your biomarkers say?
-If they’re mostly going in the wrong direction then dietary change is obviously important.
-But what if your levels are optimized on such a diet?
+If they’re mostly going in the wrong direction, then dietary change is obviously important, but what if your levels are optimized on such a diet?
 I’ve tried every approach, including veganism, vegetarianism, omnivore, high and low fat, etc. while simultaneously investigating their effect on my circulating biomarkers.

 For example, I went almost completely raw vegan (including cooked food 1-2x/week) for one full year, and while it improved some variables, like LDL and BUN, it reduced my HDL and elevated my triglycerides.
-So I added fish back into my diet, and my HDL and triglycerides then went back in the right direction, while also keeping my LDL and BUN relatively low.
+So I added fish back into my diet, and my HDL and triglycerides then went back in the right direction while also keeping my LDL and BUN relatively low.

 We hear a lot about ‘superfoods’.
 Do you think these are real or a marketing ploy?